-Sexual Harassment Any unwelcome sexual advances, comments, touching or other inappropriate verbal or physical gestures made to any member of the faculty, staff, student body or groups thereof.
-It includes, but not limited to, pressure for sexual activity or remarks with sexual or demeaning implications.
-Up to ten (10) days out-of-school suspension.
-Possible referral to police.
-Smoking/Chewing Tobacco/"Vaping"/ Electronic cigarettes First Offense: Up to three (3) days out-of-school suspension.
+Smoking/Chewing Tobacco/" Vaping"/ Electronic cigarettes Student smoking, using or possessing chewing tobacco or other tobacco products inside the school building, on school grounds, on a school bus, or at a school sponsored activity at any time.
+First Offense: Up to three (3) days out-of-school suspension.
 Second Offense: Up to five (5) days out-of-school suspension.
 Third and Subsequent Offenses: Up to five (5) days out-of-school suspension.
 Possible referral to police.
 SRTA Bus Line Violation (7-12 Bus) Consequences can range from an alternative waiting location or administrative detention to loss of school-supplied Charlie Card and loss of privilege for waiting for the bus on school property.
 Technology Usage Violation Student not complying with ACS Acceptable Use Policy.
 Removal from opportunities to access computers.
 Consequences can range from an Administrative Detention/Turn Around Session up to five (5) days Out- of-School suspension.
 Theft, Petty Theft, or Violation of Personal Property Theft of any material owned by another student, staff member, or the school system or looking through someone's personal belongings.
 Up to ten (10) days suspension.
 Possible referral to police.
 Threatening Staff or Student(s) Written or verbal expression of intent to harm or otherwise cause injury to another person or his/her possessions.
 Up to ten (10) days suspension.
 Possible referral to police.
 Transportation (K-6 Bus) Violation of K-6 bus expectations.
 Consequences for student behavior will follow disciplinary guidelines.
 Possible suspension/expulsion from the bus.
 Vandalism Intentionally damaging, in any way, property belonging to the school system and/or others during school hours, e.g. field trips, gym classes, recess.
 Up to ten (10) days suspension from school.
 Possible police referral.
 Restitution, which may be financial, will be required.
 Violation of school or court issued Safety/Separation Plan Student violates or attempts to violate a school or court issued safety/separation plan.
 Consequences can range from targeted education, community service, or loss of privileges to up to three (3) days in-school suspension depending on the severity of the incident.
+Weapons-Use of/Possession of Students using or possessing any instrument, article or substance, or facsimile of, which is capable of causing death or bodily injury.
 Up to ten (10) days out-of-school suspension.
 Possible referral to police.
-Potential for expulsion. -- ---
+Potential for expulsion.